Chrysanthemum Care Plus Plant Decor Tips

-Stick a few mums of various colors in a simple pot and you’ve got yourself some lovely eye candy for your front porch.
+Stick a few mums of various colors in a few pots and you’ve got yourself some lovely eye candy for your front porch.

 Chrysanthemums are particularly beloved for their voracious blooms that form a mounding shape inside pots or in the ground.

-The blooms can last for weeks which makes them a good investment, especially if you’re using them as part of your Fall decor.
+Their blooms can last for weeks which makes them a good investment, especially if you’re using them as part of your fall decor.

 The best part is they’re relatively inexpensive (about a few dollars a pot) so if something goes awry, you’re not out a lot of money.